foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/step-3.md

 ## MO2 Splash Screen

 Now comes the final touch: When you open MO2, you can see the default splash screen (the MO2 name and logo) before the app fully launches.
-Now ask yourself: Can we call ourselves modders if we don't mod this, too?
+Now ask yourself this: Can we really call ourselves modders if we don't mod this, too?

 - Close Mod Organizer 2.
 - Download [Mod Organizer 2 Splash Screen - Intro Title Style](https://www.nexusmods.com/skyrimspecialedition/mods/51391?tab=files) manually from the Nexus.